Skip to Content

 Keep Your Teeth Clean, Too

-Clean aligners won’t do much good if your teeth aren’t clean underneath.
+Invisalign won’t do much good if your teeth aren’t clean underneath.
 Brush and floss after every meal before putting your aligners back in.
 This helps prevent food and bacteria from being trapped against your teeth, which could lead to cavities or gum issues.

 Travel and On-the-Go Care

-Carry a small clear aligner care kit with you, including:
+Carry a small, clear aligner care kit with you, including:

 • A travel toothbrush and mini toothpaste.